statpascal/emul99/readme.md

 ## Compiling Emul99

-To compile the simulator, the GTK3, SDL2 and C library need to be installed.
-E.g., under Debian 11, this can be achieved with
+To compile the simulator, a recent version of the Free Pascal Compiler (3.2.2 is recommended) and the GTK3, SDL2 and C library need to be installed.
+Examples for some systems are:

-    apt-get install fpc gtk+3 libsdl2-dev

-under Debian Bookworm (the current base of Raspberry Pi OS) with
+- Debian/Raspberry Pi OS

     apt-get install fpc libgtk-3-dev libsdl2-dev

-and under Ubuntu 21/Linux Mint with
+- Ubuntu/Linux Mint

     sudo apt install fp-compiler libsdl2-dev libgtk-3-dev build-essential

-On MacOS, is is recommended to install the FPC, SDL2 and GTK+3 packages with
-HomeBrew:
+- MacOS

     brew install fpc sdl2 gtk+3

   The path to the installation directory (BREW_BASE) needs to be set to the base directory of Homebrew.

-A recent version of the Free Pascal Compiler (3.2.2) is recommended..

 Development is mainly done under openSUSE Tumbleweed on x64.